PointTaken/knowledge-sharing/PowerShell/AAD-Users-MFAreport.ps1/AAD-Users-MFAreport.md

 Please download the MFAreport.xlsx file and place it in C:/Temp/MFAreport/ It might hopefully connect to the .csv file you have created.
 If not, it is just to go to datasources in excel and reselect the file.
+Remember to go to Data -> Refresh All to get your data.

 # The script, enjoy!